assareh/home-lab/esxi/packer/README.md

 ### How to build
 Execute `packer build -on-error=ask .` from within each folder to create the respective template.
 It may take about 10-15 minutes to complete.

-## Extras
-You can use `shared_packer_cache.sh` to create symbolic links to share the packer cache in each folder, saving on ISO downloads.